Renovation

 3. No Plan B

 As we mentioned, no home renovation project comes without its issues.
 Things come up, no matter how well you’ve planned.
-And because nothing will be perfect all the time, you need to be prepared for the worst to happen.
+And because nothing will always be perfect, you need to be prepared for the worst to happen.

 As long as you’ve always got something else to work on, your project will never come to a standstill, and you will always be working towards finishing.